Usprogis/FCC/ResponsiveWebDesign/TributePage/project_info.md

 Download the index.html and style.css files in one directory and use a web browser to open the index.html file.
 Page is also available at CodePen.io.
-Link: https://codepen.io/USprogis/pen/bGNyedm
+Link: https://codepen.io/USprogis/pen/bGNyedm For user story verification the index.html file contains FCC external script that checks if the user stories are completed.
+To use the checker, click a button that appears in the top left corner and select the tribute page test suite from dropdown menu and click button "Run Tests".